RoBOPPics/BB/_pages/app-man-community.md

 All Stories are reviewed before they will appear in the feed to others.
 Only positive information will be approved.

+The "Byline" that appears on all of your Patterns, Playlists, Stories, Bopps and Insights is a combination of the Player Name and Player Team that you entered into your Player Profile.
+See the Profile item below for more information.

 ## Story Details

 Tapping on a Story will open it in the Story Details view.
 Here you can add and read the Bopps and Insights that other players have added to the Story.